 In the Early Years Foundation Stage, children are taught numbers, shape, space and measure.
 They are encouraged to explore these areas through nursery rhymes, stories, role-play and a range of practical activities, in both the indoor and outdoor learning environments.
 Quality provision in maths is provided and child initiated play is observed and supported by staff in order to move pupils on immediately.

 We use Numicon to support children’s concepts of numbers and information on this can be found by clicking here

 The whole class works through the programme of study at the same pace with ample time on each topic before moving on.
-Ideas are revisited at higher levels as the curriculum spirals through the years.
+Knowledge and skills are revisited and built on at higher levels as the curriculum spirals through the years.

 Some children will work in smaller groups with a skilled adult to enable them to learn the parts of the programme they may have missed previously.